Four Lectures on Analytic Solutions in Open String Field Theory: Lecture 1: Open string field theory

 As $\sigma$ ranges from $0$ to $\pi/2$, $y$ ranges from $0$ to infinity.
-The Gudermanian function is known for its relation to the Mercador projection; the relation between the angle with respect to the equator and vertical displacement on the map is the same as that between the angle $\sigma$ on the unit half circle and the coordinate $y$ on the edge of the strip.
+The Gudermannian function is known for its relation to the Mercator projection; the relation between the angle with respect to the equator and vertical displacement on the map is the same as that between the angle $\sigma$ on the unit half circle and the coordinate $y$ on the edge of the strip.
 The midpoint $\sigma=\pi/2$ plays the role of the ``north pole," and is mapped to $+i\infty$ in the sliver coordinate frame.
 When using the doubling trick, the unit half-disk is replaced with a holomorphic copy of the unit disk $|\xi|\leq 1$; correspondingly, the semi-infinite strip of the sliver coordinate frame is represented as a holomorphic copy of the full infinite strip $-\frac{1}{2}\leq \mathrm{Re}(z)\leq\frac{1}{2}$.

-In the sliver coordinate frame it is easy to visualize the star product in terms of gluing strips.
-To find the product $AB$, we glue the right edge of the strip of $A$ to the left edge of the strip of $B$; this creates a semi-infinite strip of width $2$ carrying operator insertions
+The sliver coordinate frame makes it natural to visualize the star product in terms of gluing strips.
+To find the product $AB$, we glue the right edge of the strip of $A$ to the left edge of